What's a tongue tie?

 3. When you see a release provider (dentist or ENT) for evaluation, expect a brief exam, where they examine baby’s mouth, look and feel under/around baby’s tongue/lips/cheeks, assess the function of the tongue (strength, range of motion, etc.), note any other signs associated with ties (high palate, gag reflex, etc.).

-If a laser is used, anyone in the room (baby, doctors, parents, etc.) is required to wear laser safety goggles.
+If a laser is used, anyone in the room (baby, doctors, parents, etc.) is required to wear laser safety goggles, and some providers will not allow parents in the room with the laser.

 Some providers allow parents in the room for the procedure, some do not.